artemo24/DyrBok/documentation/english/internal-test-manual/internal-test-manual.md

 <img alt="DyrBok login - wait for access." src="https://raw.githubusercontent.com/artemo24/DyrBok/main/documentation/english/internal-test-manual/dyrbok-ask-for-access-wait.png" width="672">

-You can now close the app.
-If you receive an email with good news from the application administrators, logging in to the app should automatically work fine every time.
-Please contact us by email (artemo.24.nl@gmail.com) if you encounter any problems logging in.
+Close the app now.
+If you receive an email with good news from the application administrators, you can restart the app and logging into the app should automatically work.
+If you encounter problems logging in, you can always contact Harm and Freek (app developer) directly, or send an email to dyrbok@dierenasielleiden.nl.
 Have fun with the DyrBok app!